rubygarage/rubyhub/README.md

 Rubyhub allows you to create pull requests faster with all сomponents - labels, assignees, reviewers and other stuff you had to put manually each time.

+At this very moment Rubyhub supports operations only with `Github`.

 ## Installation

 Install [Github's Hub](https://github.com/github/hub)